 I mostly made this video because there have been people commenting here that they don’t know much about cold weather or snow, so I thought I’d make a quick of vid of what snowshoeing through a winter forest looks like.

 The tent is a military Extreme Cold Weather (ECW) Five Man tent, which I had lots of experience with back in the 80’s when we went to Norway and other cold weather operations.
-Those with mobile devices can see the video here.

 The tent comes with a liner that you can see in the video that helps trap the heat when a stove is going.
 The military used Yukon stoves, which are quite a bit bigger than the ammo can stoves, and it’s also a multi-fuel system.

 Stove and Gear